 How to Register in the Tax System in Portugal

-Once you’ve received your NIF, you’ll need to fill out a form stating that you’re starting a new tax activity and submit it to your local tax office, which you can find on the Portuguese Tax Agency’s online portal (Portal das Finanças).
+Once you've received your NIF, you'll need to fill out a form stating that you're starting a new tax activity and submit it to your local tax office, which you can find on the Portuguese Tax Agency's online portal.

-The Portuguese tax year starts on January 1 and ends on December 31, with returns submitted between April and June of the following year.
-Returns can be completed online via the Portuguese Tax Authorities’ website or via printed forms.
+As highlighted before, the Portuguese tax year starts on January 1 and ends on December 31.
+Returns are submitted between April and June of the following year and can be completed online via the Portuguese Tax Authorities' website or in printed form.

-Be sure to file your returns on time to avoid potentially hefty penalties, ranging from €200 to €2,500.
-If you’re doing business in the country, then hiring an accountant or bookkeeper is advisable, even for small businesses.
+Returns must be filed on time to avoid potentially hefty penalties, ranging from €200 to €2,500.
+If doing business in the country, hiring an accountant or bookkeeper is advisable, even for small businesses.

-Since its launch in 2009, Portugal’s Non-Habitual Resident (NHR) regime has been a major attraction for tax residents and investors, providing several benefits such as tax-free transactions, low taxes on pension income or wealth, and a flat income tax rate.
-With NHR tax status, it is possible to secure significant tax benefits for up to ten years.
+Since its launch in 2009, Portugal's Non-Habitual Resident (NHR) regime has been a major attraction for tax residents and investors.
+It provides several benefits, such as tax-free transactions, low taxes on pension income or wealth, and a flat income tax rate.
+With NHR tax status, securing significant tax benefits for up to ten years is possible.

-Important update: The NHR came to an end in January 2024, introducing the transitional regime before the end of the NHR tax regime in 2025.
+Important update: The NHR ended in January 2024, and the transitional regime will be introduced before the end of the NHR tax regime in 2025.

-Anyone who registered as a tax resident in the country in 2023 and had not been taxed in Portugal in the previous five years can still apply by March 31, 2024.
+Anyone registered as a tax resident in the country in 2023 and had not been taxed in Portugal in the previous five years could still apply by March 31, 2024.

 It's also possible for some individuals to apply up until March 31, 2025, but the eligibility requirements for this deadline are more stringent.
 To qualify, it's necessary to meet at least one of the following criteria: